Is your website losing you business?

 - Your business has changed.
 Your website doesn’t reflect who you are now, it reflects who you were when it was launched.
 It’s like using a photo from 10 years ago on a dating site profile – not likely to get the results you’re looking for!

 - Your site doesn’t communicate what you do.
-This might sound simple, but you would be surprised at the amount of sites we see which leave us none the wiser as to what the business actually does.
+This might sound simple, but you would be surprised to know the amount of sites we see which leave us none the wiser as to what the business actually does.
 Get to the point quickly and communicate the benefits you provide to your customers.

 - Your site doesn’t make a connection.
 A collection of images and text isn’t enough, it needs to resonate with your audience.
 If it doesn’t, you’re just one click away from being a distant memory and losing out on business to a competitor.